Olrio/P11/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+   All tests scripts are stored in `tests` directory.
+Most of the tests are unit tests (in `tests/unit_tests` directory).
+   There are also some functionnal tests in the `tests/functionnal_tests` directory.

+   To launch all tests, use the following command : `pytest`.
+More information is available using the `-v` option : `pytest -v`.

+   To perform a specific test, use the following command :`pytest  tests/<test subdirectory>/<test filename>`

+   To control the scripts coverage by tests, use  the following command : `pytest --cov`.
+If you want a detailed report, use the command `pytest --cov --cov-report html` which will genrate a `index.html` file in the `htmlcov` directory.
+Opening this file in a browser enables you to have more acurate information on coverage testing of this Flask app.